-Diverts can be exclusive, meaning that the message is diverted to the new address(es), and does not go to the old address at all, or they can be non-exclusive which means the message continues to go the old address, and a copy of it is also sent to the new address(es).
-Non-exclusive diverts can therefore be used for splitting message flows, e.g. there may be a requirement to monitor every order sent to an order queue.
+An exclusive divert routes messages the new address(es) only.
+Messages are not routed to the old address at all.

+A non-exclusive divert routes messags to the old address and a copy of the messages are also sent to the new address(es).
+Think of non-exclusive divert as splitting message flow, e.g. there may be a requirement to monitor every order sent to an order queue.

+Multiple diverts can be configured for a single address.
 When an address has both exclusive and non-exclusive diverts configured, the exclusive ones are processed first.
 If any of the exclusive diverts diverted the message, the non-exclusive ones are not processed.